 Pre-Practicum Professional CounselingBack to Course Guide

+This course is a stand-alone course and cannot be taken simultaneously with any other courses.
 This course provides an assessment of one’s learning in the field of professional counseling.
 Students complete homework, lead classroom discussions and examine topics designed to prepare them for entrance into the Practicum stage of their preparation.
 Students prepare for Practicums I and II by completing activities such as making application for Practicum, completing a simulated interview, and developing a thorough case study.

 PREREQUISITE: Prior to enrollment in Pre-Practicum in Professional Counseling, students must meet the following requirements: